Archie Hill

 Arthur "Archie" Hill (3 May 1928 – 1986) was a writer, broadcaster and photographer who came from the English Black Country, a region which provided the central theme for his work.
-His writing included acclaimed autobiographical books as well novels, radio plays, television scripts and journalism.
+His writing included acclaimed autobiographical books as well as novels, radio plays, television scripts and journalism.
 The pinnacle of his broadcasting career was a four-part 1974 BBC TV series called Archie Hill Comes Home.

-He was described by writer Michael Pearson as "…hugely talented … very rough Black Country with a lived-in face.
+He was described by writer Michael Pearson as: hugely talented … very rough Black Country with a lived-in face.
 An alcoholic with suicidal tendencies, he was said to be programmed to self-destruct, but always had a smile and a twinkle in his eye."

 He died by suicide in 1986.

 Life

 Childhood

 Hill was born and raised close to Kinver, near Stourbridge, on the edge of the Black Country, the eldest but one of eleven children.
-His family lived in impoverished working-class conditions and his father was an abusive alcoholic.
-These circumstances led to Hill leading a troubled childhood and turning for comfort and guidance and friendship to friends of his father called Konk and Pope Tolley who taught him a great deal about life and country lore.
+His family lived in impoverished working-class conditions, and his father was an abusive alcoholic.
+These circumstances led to Hill leading a troubled childhood and turning for comfort and guidance and friendship to friends of his father, called Konk and Pope Tolley, who taught him a great deal about life and country lore.

 Hill's attendance at school was sporadic though he did attend Art College around the age of fifteen.